kakaa2993/MyScripts/CleanPc/README.md

 Explanation of the command:

-- `/sc onlogon`: Specifies that the task should run when any user logs on.
+- `/sc onlogon`: the task should run when any user logs on.
-- `/ru SYSTEM`: Specifies that the task should run under the `SYSTEM` account, which has administrative privileges.
+- `/ru SYSTEM`: The task should run under the `SYSTEM` account, which has administrative privileges.
 - `/rl HIGHEST`: Sets the privilege level to the highest available, effectively running the task as an administrator.
 - `/tr "C:\path\to\your\batch\script.bat"`: Specifies the path to the batch script that you want to run.